s-coos/server-manager/README.md

 * `/var/log/server1.log` =\> Output from server1 app
 * `/var/log/server2.log` =\> Output from server2 app

+Each line in `server1.log` and `server2.log` is prefixed with either `active:` or `non-active:` to indicate the slot's role when the line was written.

 ## Security

 * The **manage port (9090)** controls deployments.